juhhal/AI-Algorithms/README.md

 # AI-Algorithms

-Experimenting with Genetic and Local Search Algorithms
+Implementing a project using Genetic and Local Search Algorithms